 Two young men in the Canton, Ohio area had a brilliant idea.
 What if every day was Thanksgiving?
-What if traditional Thanksgiving food was on the menu every day?
+What if traditional Thanksgiving food was always on the menu?
 The turkey and gravy, mashed potatoes and gravy, noodles and gravy, dressing/stuffing floating in gravy, green beans, sweet potatoes, cranberry sauce, and all the rest of the trimmings?
 And don’t forget the pumpkin pie.
-With the labor-intensive preparation required to create a thanksgiving dinner from scratch, cooks seldom roast a twenty-pound turkey outside of November.
+With the labor-intensive preparation required to create a “from scratch” Thanksgiving dinner, cooks seldom roast a twenty-pound turkey outside of November.
 But if a restaurant could offer such a menu?
 Voila!
 TGD (ThanksGiving Every Day) was born, now renamed American Oven Homestyle Kitchen.

 Catholic writer Henri J.M.
 Nouwen described this way of life as having the discipline of gratitude.
 “Gratitude goes beyond the ‘mine’ and ‘thine’ and claims the truth that all of life is a pure gift.
 In the past I always thought of gratitude as a spontaneous response to the awareness of gifts received, but now I realize that gratitude can also be lived as a discipline.
 The discipline of gratitude is the explicit effort to acknowledge that all I am and have is given to me as a gift of love, a gift to be celebrated with joy.”